crisog/crisog.github.io/src/content/blog/docker-for-webdevs-part-3.md

 Beyond just saving space, smaller runtime images offer important security benefits.
 With fewer packages installed, your production container has a reduced attack surface and fewer potential vulnerabilities to patch.
 This is particularly important for applications that are exposed to the internet.

 #### Size
-Let’s talk numbers.
 A single-stage build using `node:22` might weigh in at 1GB, thanks to `node_modules` and extra dependencies.
 Switch to a multi-stage build with `node:22-alpine`, and that could shrink to ~160MB.

 Smaller images mean faster deployments & lower storage costs.